pboivin/twill-form-templates/README.md

 ### Create Some Blocks

-Let's create some blocks to complete to complete this example:
+Let's create some blocks to complete this example:

 ```sh
 php artisan twill:make:block page-header